by Texas Homesteader ~

 I used the included chalkboard pen to write ‘BREAD’ on one of the labels.
 Then I placed the label on my new bread box.
 I loved it!

 But one thing I didn’t think of.
-Since these waterproof labels are reusable, of course the chalkboard label pen smudged after a few days.
+Since these waterproof labels are reusable, of course the chalkboard label pen meant to be able to be washed away smudged after a few days.

 Luckily, all it took was a damp rag and I’m once again left with a brand new clean-slate label.

-I bought a *White Paint Pen and re-printed the word BREAD for a more permanent label.
 I mean, this canister will ALWAYS be my bread box.
-So there’s no need for a reusable label on it #amiright?
+So there’s no need for the print to be removed and replaced #amiright?

 Coffee Canister Repurpose Ideas: